ywamsendai/ywamsendai-wiki/docs/ywam/tools.md

 ##Chat

-The YWAM Sendai community mainly communicates through Element (an open-source chat application).
+The YWAM Sendai community mainly communicates through the [Matrix](https://matrix.org/) protocol--an open network for secure, decentralized communication.

-Link to our Element community: [https://app.element.io/#/group/+ywamsendai:matrix.org](https://app.element.io/#/group/+ywamsendai:matrix.org)
+While there are [multiple apps](https://matrix.to/#/#ywamsendai:matrix.org) you can use in order to connect to Matrix, we mostly use the open-source Element: [https://app.element.io/#/group/+ywamsendai:matrix.org](https://app.element.io/#/group/+ywamsendai:matrix.org)

 ###Element tutorial for YWAM Sendai community members